-I’ve built over seven years of successively diverse HR management experience with privately-owned and publicly-traded global leaders.
+I’ve built over eight years of successively diverse HR management experience with privately-owned and publicly-traded global leaders.
 I hold a Bachelor of Science in Business Administration with a concentration in HR from the University at Buffalo, an MBA from Niagara University, the PHR designation through the Human Resources Certification Institute (HRCI), and I’m a SHRM Certified Professional (SHRM-CP).
 I’m a blog contributor for SHRM, a member of SHRM’s YPAC, as well as on the Board of Directors for the Buffalo Niagara HR Association (BNHRA).
 I also facilitate professional development events at both of my alma maters, am a Board Member and Camp Counselor for Empower Camp, and an organizer for DisruptHR Buffalo.

 So where did the passion for LinkedIn and online networking come from?
 Back in 2017 I was in a HR DOO (department of one) role in a very challenging environment.
 I felt the need for more connection and knowledge sharing with other HR pros as well as professional development opportunities.
 I turned to LinkedIn and Twitter and started creating posts using #HR hashtags.
 Through being active online and through SHRM’s #nextchat, I was contacted by SHRM and sent to their national annual conference 2 years in a row as a SHRM Blogger.
 In this awesome role, SHRM paid my conference registration fee and I was able to get VIP seating at the keynotes, interview speakers and vendors and be invited to some amazing networking events.
 More opportunities then came as a result of being at the conference, such as speaking, writing and podcasting opportunities.
 If I had never “shown up” online, I would have never unlocked these opportunities for myself, especially so early on in my career!
 I now have my own business, Claire Petrie HR & Training which helps people show up intentionally on LinkedIn and Twitter to attract opportunities to themselves and reach their goals.
 I’ve learned a ton through trial and error using both platforms over the past three years, and have experienced a ton of professional growth, so I love to share my tips and tricks and help others do the same!
 (I especially geek out over the LinkedIn algorithm!)